-Northwest Louisiana Technical Community College (NLTCC) will make every effort to ensure the safety of faculty, staff, students, and facilities.
+Northwest Louisiana Technical College will make every effort to insure the safety of faculty, staff, students and facilities.
 General emergency procedures are outlined in this Emergency Preparedness Plan to address methods of handling emergencies such as accidents and illnesses; fires; bomb threats; severe weather; hazardous waste/chemicals; and campus disturbances/domestic violence.

-In the event of an emergency, the Campus Directors will be in close contact with the Chancellor as to the closure of the campuses, cancellation of classes, and/or any other emergency actions that must be taken on the campuses.
-The Campus Directors will advise faculty and staff to take preventive or protective measures as deemed appropriate for the particular situation.
-The Campus Directors will work closely with the maintenance, and other campus personnel to secure the facility and grounds in preparation for emergencies.
+In the event of an emergency situation, the Campus Deans will be in close contact with the Director as to the closure of the campuses, cancellation of classes, and/or any other emergency actions that must be taken on the campuses.
+The Campus Deans will advise faculty and staff to take preventive or protective measures as deemed appropriate for the particular situation.
+The Campus Deans will work closely with the maintenance, and other campus personnel to secure the facility and grounds in preparation for emergencies.

-Faculty, staff, and students are advised to register their contact information with Smart Notice for emergency alerts and to listen to their local television and radio stations for local weather reports and for information that will be announced by the Chancellor.
-Information will also be provided through social media and on the web page at Northwest Louisiana Technical Community College.
+Faculty, staff, and students are advised to register their contact information with Emergency Communications Network (ECN) for emergency alerts and to listen to their local television and radio stations for local weather reports and for information that will be announced by the Director.
+Information will also be provided through social media and on the web page at Northwest Louisiana Technical College.

 This Emergency Preparedness Plan is designed as a generic guide for the campuses to use when developing a campus specific plan of action for emergency situations.
-Each Campus Director will develop and publish campus specific guidelines that compliment this plan.
-The Campus Directors and Campus Safety Representatives will review this plan annually to determine a need to update the policies and procedures outline for emergencies.
+Each Campus Dean will develop and publish campus specific guidelines that compliment this plan.
+The Campus Deans and Campus Safety Representatives will review this plan annually to determine a need to update the policies and procedures outline for emergencies.
 The emergency plan is needed to act quickly and appropriately.
-The Emergency Preparedness Plan is to be reviewed by all faculty, staff, and students.
+The Emergency Preparedness Plan is to be reviewed by all faculty, staff and students.